by Dr. C.H. Weaver M.D. updated 12/2019

 The US Food and Drug Administration (FDA) has approved Tecentriq® (atezolizumab) monotherapy and in combination with Avastin® (bevacizumab), paclitaxel and carboplatin (chemotherapy), for the first-line treatment of people with metastatic (NSCLC) with no EGFR or ALK genomic abnormalities.

-This approval is based on results from the Phase III IMpower150 study, which showed that Tecentriq in combination with Avastin and chemotherapy helped people live significantly longer, compared to Avastin and chemotherapy.
+This FDA approval is based on results from Phase III studies demonstrating that Tecentriq combined with Avastin and chemotherapy helped people live significantly longer.(1-3)

 Tecentriq is a monoclonal antibody designed to target and bind to a protein called PD-L1 (programmed death-ligand 1), which is expressed on cancer cells and cancer-infiltrating immune cells.
 PD-L1 interacts with PD-1 and B7.1, both found on the surface of T cells, causing inhibition of T cells.
 By blocking this interaction, Tecentriq may enable the activation of T cells, restoring their ability to effectively detect and attack cancer cells.

 IMpower130 study Tecentriq combined with chemo improves survival in newly diagnosed stage IV NSCLC

 Results from the IMpower 130 study demonstrated that the combination of Tecentriq (altezolizumab) plus chemotherapy significant improved overall survival and delayed cancer progression compared to chemotherapy alone for the first-line treatment of patients with stage IV nonsquamous non–small-cell lung cancer (NSCLC) and no ALK or EGFR mutations.(1,10)